Now Reading

 Tom O’Keefe – Stride for Stride

-Tom O’Keefe is the founder of Stride for Stride, a running organization that buys race bibs for immigrant, BIPOC and low-income runners.
+Tom O’Keefe stands as the visionary behind Stride for Stride, an impactful running initiative that secures race bibs for immigrant, BIPOC, and low-income runners, fostering inclusivity and opportunity.

 Stef Stanley and Liz Stone – OK Mentor